 San Francisco Finance Corporation (Finance Corporation) - The Finance Corporation was created in 1990 by a vote of the electorate to allow the City to lease-purchase \$20 million (plus 5% per year growth) of equipment using tax-exempt obligations.
 Although legally separate from the City, the Finance Corporation is reported as if it were part of the primary government because its sole purpose is to provide lease financing to the City.
 Financial statements for the Finance Corporation can be obtained from the Finance Corporation's administrative offices at City Hall, Room 336, #1 Dr. Carlton B. Goodlett Place, San Francisco, CA 94102.
 San Francisco Parking Authority (Parking Authority) - The Parking Authority was created in October 1949.
 In accordance with Proposition D authorized by the City's electorate in November 1988, as City Charter amoniment created the Parking and Traffic Commission (DPT).
 The DPT consists of five commissioners appointed by the mayor.
 Upon creation of the DPT, the responsibility to oversee the City's off-street parking pathority were also incorporated in the DPT.
 The staff and fiscal operations of the Parking authority to the DPT.
-The staff and fiscal operations for overseeing the operations of the DPT the came built of the MUNIC (NTA) pursuent to Proposition E which was passed by the voters in November 1999.
-Accordingly, the assets and liabilities of the DPT were transferred from the general and other 2090, which is reported as an enterprise fund.
-Separate financial statements are not prepared for the Parking Authority contexpared information about the Parking Authority's daministrative offices at 25 Van Ness Avenue, San Francisco, CA 94102.
+The staff and fiscal operations for overseeing the operations of the DPT the came built of the MDT.
+The staff and fiscal operations for overseeing the operations of the DPT tecame the responsibility of the Municipal Transportation.
+Agency (MTA) pursuent to Proposition E which was passed by the voters in November 1999.
+Accordingly, the assets and liabilities of the DPT were transferred from the general and other 2999.
+Accordingly, the assets and liabilities of the DPT were transferred from the general end of the PPT tecame the responsibility of the Authority's daministrative offices at 25 Van Ness Avenue, San Francisoc, CA 94102.